regolith-linux/website/content/en/docs/Getting started/install.md

 From this point, please proceed to the next section, [configuration](../configuration) to learn about the most common changes people like to make to Regolith.

+Be aware that if you were running stock i3, that package will be uninstalled and the Regolith session type will replace your i3 session type.
+This change can be cleanly reverted if you choose to uninstall Regolith, as a Regolith installation does not look at or alter your configuration for stock i3.

 ## Upgrades

 ### Regolith 1.4.1 -> Regolith 1.5.2